nhat-tien/blog/content/_index.md

 description = "personal blog of Nhat Tien"
 +++

 # Hi

-Welcome to my small corner on the Internet.
-Here, you'll find my thoughts about various topic,.
+Welcome to my small corner of the Internet.
+This is just my personal website, which I use to practice English and write about various topics.
+These things might not be very interesting but I hope they are somehow usefull to you.